The learning objectives of the Bachelor of Management (BMGT) program are:

 (2) Leadership

-Human Resource Management (36 KIMEP Credits / 60 ECTS Credits)
+Human Resource Management (36 KIMEP credits / 60 ECTS)

 Leadership (36 KIMEP credits / 60 ECTS)

-To gain major in Leadership, students are required to choose the following specialized courses:
+To gain Major in Leadership, students are required to complete the following courses:

 Students are free to choose among different minors.
 They can also graduate without taking any minor.
 Graduating without a minor provides more flexibility in selecting elective courses because major requires students to take a particular set of courses.